rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ### Visual Studio Code (VS Code)

-In this tutorial, we would use VS Code to create and deploy our project.
+In this tutorial, we will use VS Code to create our project.

 To use VS Code [download it here](https://code.visualstudio.com/download).